gtxaspec/wz_mini_hacks/README.md

 ---
 RTSP streaming:
-The RTSP server outputs the two supported video streams from the camera, 1080p/360p (1296p/480p for the DB3).
+The RTSP server supports the two video streams provided by the camera, 1080p/360p (1296p/480p for the DB3).
 You can choose to enable a single stream of your choice, or both.
 Audio is also available.
 Set your login credentials here, server listening port, and the stream bitrate.
 (ENC_PARAMETER variable accepts numbers only.
 0=FIXQP, 1=CBR, 2=VBR, 4=CAPPED VBR, 8=CAPPED QUALITY.
 Currently only 2, 4, and 8 are working)

 ```